vfarcic/devops26/manuscript/12-prow.md

 We created a new branch `chat-ops`, we made a silly change to `README.md`, and we pushed the commit.

 Now that we have the branch with the change to the source code, we should create a pull request.
-We could do that by going to GitHub UI but, as you already know from the [Working With Pull Requests And Preview Environments][#pr] chapter, `jx` already allows us to do that through the command line.
+We could do that by going to GitHub UI but, as you already know from the [Working With Pull Requests And Preview Environments](#pr) chapter, `jx` already allows us to do that through the command line.
 Given that I prefer terminal screen over UIs (and you don't have a say in that matter), we'll go with the latter option.

 ```bash
 jx create pullrequest \